AY2526S1-CS2103T-F08a-1/tp/docs/DeveloperGuide.md

 5. **Add tag appending/removing syntax alongside current replacement behavior.** Currently, when editing tags, all existing tags are completely replaced.
 For example, if a company has tags `backend` and `remote`, and a user wants to add `fulltime`, they must retype all previous tags: `edit 1 t/backend t/remote t/fulltime`.
 This is inefficient for fast typists who want to quickly add or remove individual tags without retyping everything.
 Through this enhancement, we will add append/remove syntax (e.g., `edit 1 t/+fulltime` to add a tag, `edit 1 t/-remote` to remove a tag) while keeping the current complete replacement behavior as the default when using standard syntax.
 This reduces typing overhead and maintains workflow efficiency for CLI-focused users who frequently manage tags during their internship application tracking.

+6. **Add dedicated deadline field with enhanced GUI visibility.** Currently, important deadlines for OA, tech interviews, and HR interviews are tracked in the free-text remarks field, making them hard to spot and manage efficiently.
+Users must scan through remark text to find deadline information, which is inefficient for fast typists managing multiple application deadlines.
+Through this enhancement, we will add a dedicated `d/DEADLINE` field to the Company entity with prominent GUI display (e.g., highlighted date, color coding for urgent deadlines), while keeping the remarks field for other notes.
+This makes critical deadline information immediately visible and allows for faster deadline updates using the standard command syntax.

 --------------------------------------------------------------------------------------------------------------------

 ## Appendix: Effort